 Canada’s premier amusement park has it all.
 From big thrills to kids’ area, splash works and special events, it’s fun for everyone.
-Park open weekends from Sunday, April 26 until Sunday, May 6 and daily from Thursday, May 10.
+Park open daily all summer with two new rides and Splash Works.
 Details at canadaswonderland.com.

 The 45-acre family-friendly waterpark opens with improvements and programming for its second year.
-Open weekends in June and daily from Friday, June 22.
-For more information visit wetnwildtoronto.com.
+For details visit wetnwildtoronto.com.

 Cinesphere at Ontario Place